Exarderalf/ShadowDnD/README.md

 ## Attributes

 Attributes represent the base representation of the mind and body of the character.
-Attributes are capped at level + 1 at the highest.
+Attributes are capped at level + 1 at the highest and -level - 1 at lowest.
 On character creation you have 4 points with the ability reduce into the negatives to gain more points.
 Attribute points gain 2 per level (subject to change) with the ability to reduce points in stats to gain more points.

 ### Physical